Park is closed

 Other accommodation

-Camping facilities are provided at nearby Rinyirru (Lakefield) National Park (CYPAL).
-Privately managed camping areas are located adjacent to the park at Bathurst Head and Starcke River.
-There is also a range of holiday accommodation in and around Cooktown, Laura and along the Peninsula Development Road.
+Camping facilities are also provided at nearby Rinyirru (Lakefield) National Park (CYPAL).
+There is also a range of holiday accommodation in and around Cooktown, Laura and along the Peninsula Developmental Road.
 No accommodation facilities are provided in Cape Melville National Park (CYPAL).
 For more information, see the tourism information links.

 Walking